Fall Risk Wristbands: A Clear and Practical Guide to Patient Safety

 Real-World Results and Benefits

-- Improved teamwork: Visual signals help teams communicate without needing verbal updates at every shift change.
+• Better teamwork: Visual cues enable teams to communicate without verbal communication on each shift change.

-Looking Ahead: The Future of Fall Risk Management
+In the Future: Future of Fall Risk Management.

 Predictive Alerts

-Rather than reacting to a fall, advanced systems are starting to predict them.
-These tools use motion sensors and AI to track changes in a patient’s walking pattern, balance, or movement speed.
+Instead of responding to a fall, state-of-the-art systems are beginning to anticipate them.
+These devices are motion sensors and AI-profiled to monitor the alterations in a patient.t’s walking pattern, balance, or movement speed.
 If the system detects unusual activity, it can alert staff before a fall happens.

 Local Processing Devices